Managing Anxiety in Dogs

 Understanding Pet Anxiety

 Fear-related anxieties can stem from loud noises like fireworks and thunder, new environments, unfamiliar situations or even visual fears like someone wearing a hat or carrying an umbrella.
 In fact, the highest number of lost pets occur over the July Fourth holiday, and 1/5 of lost pets go missing after being scared by the sound of fireworks, thunderstorms or other loud noises.
-Additionally, when humans leave their house, roughly 40% of dogs will experience separation anxiety.
+Additionally, when humans leave their house, separation anxiety in pets will occur 40% of the time.
 And age-related anxieties affect dogs very similar to how Alzheimer’s disease affects people.
 Dogs may lose their memory, their awareness can decline and often confusion will set in, ultimately resulting in anxiety and fear.

 Spotting Common Signs